A vast, growing library of music resources

-While for many teachers the Scheme may be one part of Charanga Musical School they use the most, many teachers also like the more flexible Freestyle approach provided by the Musical School resource library.
+While for many teachers the Scheme may be the part of Charanga Musical School they use the most, others also like the more flexible Freestyle approach provided by the Musical School resource library.

-From this library you can choose from a range of music resources which you might want to mix in with your own resources.
-You can also use the library to find resources linked to many other areas of music-making in your school.
+From this library you can choose from a range of music resources which you might want to mix in with your own.
+You can also use the library to find and save resources linked to many other areas of music-making in your school.

 Take a look at what’s in the Musical School Freestyle library

-The stand-alone units within Freestyle can be combined together or with other materials, to form a unique music plan for your school.
-These units all offer a flexible pathway which contains every resource from the unit in a single lesson, allowing you complete flexibility for your teaching.
-Many of the units which cover a wide range of musical genres are based around a central song, some well-known and some specially commissioned to be perfect for young voices.
+The stand-alone units within Freestyle can be combined or added to other materials to form a unique music plan for your school.
+They all offer a flexible pathway containing every resource from the unit in a single lesson, giving you complete flexibility in your teaching.
+Many of the units, which cover a wide range of musical genres, centre around a central song – some well-known and some specially commissioned for young voices.

-These full school musical productions can be used to celebrate key points in the school year such as summer or winter time or festivals like Harvest, Diwali and Christmas.
+Our full school musical productions can be used to celebrate key points in the school year, such as summer or winter time, or festivals like Harvest, Diwali and Christmas.
 Each production provides everything you need including tracks for learning the songs, backing tracks for the performance, scripts, scores and director guides.
-The songs can be used in schools as often as you like but in most cases it will be necessary to take out a Public Performance Licence for public shows - see the guidance on the production home page for full details.
+The songs can be used in schools as often as you like, but in most cases it will be necessary to take out a Public Performance Licence for public shows.
+Visit the production home page for full details and guidance.

 Free extended trial till 31st December 2019

 Discover why Musical School is having such an enormous impact on the teaching and learning of music in over 8,000 primary schoolsStart Free Trial

 There’s no obligation and we don’t take any payment details.